celery/celery/docs/userguide/monitoring.rst

-Here `messages_ready` is the number of messages ready for delivery (sent but not received), `messages_unacknowledged` is the number of messages that has been received by a worker but not acknowledged yet (meaning it is in progress, or has been reserved).
+Here `messages_ready` is the number of messages ready for delivery (sent but not received), `messages_unacknowledged` is the number of messages that's been received by a worker but not acknowledged yet (meaning it is in progress, or has been reserved).
 `messages` is the sum of ready and unacknowledged messages.